nodejs/node-addon-examples/website/docs/build-tools/prebuild.md

 }
 ```

-In the absence of a need to compile against a specific N-API version, the value `3` is a good choice as this is the N-API version that was supported when N-API left experimental status.
+In the absence of a need to compile against a specific Node-API version, the value `3` is a good choice as this is the Node-API version that was supported when Node-API left experimental status.

-Modules that are built against a specific N-API version will continue to operate indefinitely, even as later versions of N-API are introduced.
+Modules that are built against a specific Node-API version will continue to operate indefinitely, even as later versions of Node-API are introduced.

 ## NAPI_VERSION

-The N-API header files supplied with Node use the `NAPI_VERSION` preprocessor value supplied by the user to configure each build to the specific N-API version for which the native addon is being built.
-In addition, the module's C/C++ code can use this value to conditionally compile code based on the N-API version it is being compiled against.
+The Node-API header files supplied with Node use the `NAPI_VERSION` preprocessor value supplied by the user to configure each build to the specific Node-API version for which the native addon is being built.
+In addition, the module's C/C++ code can use this value to conditionally compile code based on the Node-API version it is being compiled against.

 `prebuild` supports two build backends: [`node-gyp`](https://github.com/nodejs/node-gyp) and [`cmake-js`](https://github.com/cmake-js/cmake-js).
 The `NAPI_VERSION` value is configured differently for each backend.

 ### node-gyp

-The following code must be included in the `binding.gyp` file of modules targeting N-API:
+The following code must be included in the `binding.gyp` file of modules targeting Node-API:

 ```json
 "defines": [